alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 That makes the archive easier to preserve.

 This sort of editing only works because this is a *personal* archive, not an *institutional* one.
-Public archives prioritise provenance and immutability -- making sure the original files are preserved exactly as they were, or keeping detailed records when there are changes.
+Institutions tend to prioritise provenance and immutability -- making sure the files are preserved exactly as they were, or keeping detailed records when there are changes.
 That helps avoid personal bias creeping into the archive, and builds trust in what's being kept.

-I haven’t kept detailed records of what I deleted, because I'm not preserving history for the public.
+I haven’t kept detailed records of what I deleted, because I'm not preserving history for an institution or the public.
 I'm preserving the web for me.